apollosolutions/governance-example/example_governance_doc.md

 To request help with the ACME graph, please reach out in #graphql in Slack.

-The following is a proposed learning path for contributors not familiar with Apollo GraphQL
+The following is a proposed learning path for contributors not familiar with Apollo GraphQL.

 ### Learning Paths

-Apollo offers two certification courses through our Odyssey platform: [Associate](https://www.apollographql.com/tutorials/certifications/apollo-graph-associate) and [Professional](https://www.apollographql.com/tutorials/certifications/apollo-graph-professional).
+Apollo offers two certification courses through their Odyssey platform: [Associate](https://www.apollographql.com/tutorials/certifications/apollo-graph-associate) and [Professional](https://www.apollographql.com/tutorials/certifications/apollo-graph-professional).
 Contributors are recommended to complete at least the Associate certification in order to understand the basics of GraphQL and Federation.

-In addition to the certifications, Odyssey also offers smaller modules for focusing on certain areas:
+In addition to the certifications, Apollo also offers smaller modules for focusing on certain areas:

 - [A bite-sized course on what federation is](https://www.apollographql.com/tutorials/introduction-to-federation)
 - [Basics of GraphOS with a strong focus on Studio usage](https://www.apollographql.com/tutorials/getting-started-with-graphos)